isomorphic-software/smartclient-docs/classes/ListGrid_1.md

 **Flags**: IRWA

 ---
-## Attr: ListGrid.separatorRowStyle

-### Description
-CSS class to apply to rows marked as [separators](#attr-listgridisseparatorproperty) in this grid.
-The default behavior is to draw a line by rendering an `<HR>` tag, and the class applied to this attribute may be used to style that tag, for example by applying a _border-top_ setting.

-**Flags**: IRW

----
 ## Attr: ListGrid.gridAdditionalCriteriaText

 ### Description
-The additional criteria prefix to show in filter editor field hover, the filter action button or the sorter button before the descriptive version of the [ListGrid.filterWindowCriteria](#attr-listgridfilterwindowcriteria), if any.
+The additional criteria prefix to show in filter editor field hover, the filter action button or the sorter button before the descriptive version of the +{filterWindowCriteria}, if any.
 The descriptive text is formatted by [DataSource.getAdvancedCriteriaDescription](DataSource.md#classmethod-datasourcegetadvancedcriteriadescription).

 ### Groups